Choreographer

 Current productions include SIX the Musical in the West End and on a UK and international tour, on Broadway where it won two Tony Awards, on a North American tour and in Australia.
 It recently played in Tokyo, Toronto, Seoul, Amsterdam, Berlin, Munich, Barcelona, Shanghai, Trieste and Zurich.
 The studio album received ‘gold’ status and together with the Broadway cast album across various music platforms, the songs from the show have exceeded one billion streams.
 The SIX the Musical Live! capture, recently released in over 750 cinemas around the UK, holds the highest screen count ever for event theatre and is the highest grossing musical in the history of stage-to-screen captures.

-The Comedy About Spies, the latest offering from Mischief Theatre is now playing at the Noel Coward Theatre with A Christmas Carol Goes Wrong opening at the Apollo Theatre in December 2025, making it the eleventh stage show Kenny has produced with Mischief Theatre, including: The Play That Goes Wrong (winner of the Olivier Award for Best New Comedy and a Tony Award on Broadway) which is enjoying its 10th year in the West End at the Duchess Theatre; Peter Pan Goes Wrong which completed successful runs in Los Angeles and Broadway before embarking on a UK tour in 2023 starting in the West End; The Mind Mangler: Member of the Tragic Circle; The Comedy About a Bank Robbery which ran for four years at the Criterion Theatre; Mischief Movie Night (In) gained Mischief its fourth consecutive Olivier nomination and was streamed for the first time all over the world in December 2020 and recently enjoyed a return to stage and screens in early 2025; Groan Ups which played at the Vaudeville in autumn 2019 and later toured the UK and Magic Goes Wrong, made in collaboration with magicians Penn & Teller.
-Establishing Mischief Screen with Mischief Theatre, Kenny was Executive Producer of two Christmas television specials on BBC One: Peter Pan Goes Wrong and A Christmas Carol Goes Wrong, as well as the BBC comedy series The Goes Wrong Show, available on DVD with the second series available on BBC iPlayer.
+Mischief Theatre's The Comedy About Spies completed a world premiere, sold out season at the Noel Coward Theatre in September 2025, which alongside Christmas Carol Goes Wrong, makes it the eleventh stage show Kenny has produced with them including: The Play That Goes Wrong (winner of the Olivier Award for Best New Comedy and a Tony Award on Broadway) which is enjoying its 11th year in the West End at the Duchess Theatre; Peter Pan Goes Wrong which completed successful runs in Los Angeles and Broadway before embarking on a UK tour in 2023 starting in the West End; The Mind Mangler: Member of the Tragic Circle, The Comedy About a Bank Robbery which ran for four years at the Criterion Theatre; Mischief Movie Night (In) gained Mischief its fourth consecutive Olivier nomination and was streamed for the first time all over the world in December 2020 and recently enjoyed a return to stage and screens in early 2025; Groan Ups which played at the Vaudeville in autumn 2019 and later toured the UK and Magic Goes Wrong, made in collaboration with magicians Penn & Teller.
+Establishing Mischief Screen with Mischief Theatre, Kenny was Executive Producer of two Christmas television specials on BBC One: "Peter Pan Goes Wrong" and "A Christmas Carol Goes Wrong", as well as the BBC comedy series "The Goes Wrong Show", available on DVD with the second series available on BBC iPlayer.

 Writer & Director